Azure/caf-terraform-landingzones-accelerator/templates/level0/launchpad/readme.md

-### billing_subscription_role_delegations
+### Launchpad
-Set-up the subscription delegations for platform and landingzone subscriptions
+Set-up the launchpads for level0 to level3

 ```bash
 # login a with a user member of the caf-maintainers group